The Meg

-The Meg is a 2018 science fiction action film directed by Jon Turteltaub with screenplay by Dean Georgaris, Jon Hoeber, and Erich Hoeber, loosely based on the 1997 book Meg: A Novel of Deep Terror by Steve Alten.
+The Meg is a 2018 science fiction action film directed by Jon Turteltaub from a screenplay by Dean Georgaris, Jon Hoeber, and Erich Hoeber, loosely based on the 1997 novel Meg: A Novel of Deep Terror by Steve Alten.
 The film stars Jason Statham, Li Bingbing, Rainn Wilson, Ruby Rose, Winston Chao, and Cliff Curtis.
-A group of scientists encounters a 75 ft megalodon shark while on a rescue mission on the floor of the Pacific Ocean.
+In the plot, a group of scientists encounters a 75 ft megalodon while on a rescue mission on the floor of the Pacific Ocean.

-Walt Disney Studios originally purchased the film rights to the book in the 1990s but spent years in development hell.
+Walt Disney Studios originally purchased the film rights to the novel in the 1990s, but the film spent years in development hell.
 The rights eventually landed at Warner Bros.
 Pictures, and the film was green-lit in 2013.
-Turteltaub and much of the cast joined by September 2014, and filming began in New Zealand and Sanya, China, ending in January 2016.
-The film is an American and Chinese co-production.
-The Meg was released in both countries on August 10, 2018, in RealD 3D.
-It was a box office success and grossed over $530 million worldwide, despite receiving mixed reviews from critics.
+Turteltaub and much of the cast joined by September 2014.
+Principal photography began in October 2016 and lasted until January 2017, occurring in New Zealand and China.

-A sequel, titled Meg 2: The Trench, is scheduled to be released on August 4, 2023.
+The Meg was released in the United States on August 10, 2018.
+The film received mixed reviews from critics and grossed $529 million worldwide against a production budget of $130–178 million.
+A sequel, Meg 2: The Trench, was released in 2023, with Georgaris and the Hoebers returning as writers and Statham, Curtis, Sophia Cai and Page Kennedy reprising their roles.

 Plot

-Rescue diver Jonas Taylor attempts to save the crew of a damaged nuclear submarine when he sees the hull being rammed by an unidentified creature.
-Two of his crew are trapped in the damaged sub, but Taylor is forced to flee, realizing that attempting rescue would result in the deaths of everyone he has already saved.
-His account of the story is dismissed by fellow survivor Dr. Heller, denouncing Taylor's actions as the result of pressure induced psychosis.
+Jonas Taylor is a rescue diver who attempts to save the crew of a damaged nuclear submarine as the hull is being rammed by an unidentified creature.
+He is forced to flee and leave two of his crewmembers trapped in the sub, as attempting rescue would result in the deaths of everyone they have already saved.
+His story is dismissed by fellow survivor Dr. Heller, who denounces his actions, believing that he was psychotic.

-Five years later, billionaire Jack Morris meets Dr. Minway Zhang at an underwater research facility the former finances called Mana One.
-Zhang and his oceanographer daughter Suyin supervise a mission to explore what could be the deepest section of the Mariana Trench, concealed by a thermocline of hydrogen sulfide.
-The mission submersible is piloted by Lori, Taylor's ex-wife, scientists Toshi and "The Wall".
-They discover an abundance of never-before-seen flora and fauna below the thermocline, but an attack by a large, unidentified creature causes the submersible to lose contact with Mana One.
+Five years later, billionaire Jack Morris meets Dr. Minway Zhang at the underwater research facility Mana One.
+Zhang and his oceanographer daughter Suyin supervise a mission to explore a deeper section of the Mariana Trench, previously concealed by a thermocline of hydrogen sulfide.
+The submersible is piloted by Japanese scientist Toshi, American scientist "The Wall," and Jonas' ex-wife Lori.
+They are attacked and trapped by a large creature.

-An old friend of Taylor's, Mana One operations manager James "Mac" Mackreides, suggests sending Taylor down to attempt a rescue.
-Despite the objections of Heller, now a member of the Mana One crew, Zhang and Mac venture to Thailand to recruit Taylor, now a drunken loner.
-He is initially skeptical but relents after listening to a taped recording containing the dialogue between Lori, her crew, and Mana One.
-Suyin attempts the rescue in their absence but is attacked by a giant squid.
-Before the squid can crush her submersible, it is killed by an enormous shark.
-Taylor, having agreed to help, breaches the thermocline and reaches the sunken submersible.
-When the shark returns and attacks the submersible before the evacuation has been completed, Toshi sacrifices himself to help the others escape.